2025–26 National League 2 West: Participating teams and locations

 Ten of the fourteen teams participated in last season's competition, with the champions, Clifton promoted to National League 1.
-There was no relegation from National League 1; partly due to Champ Rugby increasing the number of teams from 12 to 14 and also the geographical location of the two relegated teams.
-Teams promoted, to this league, are the champions of Regional 1 South West (Barnstaple) and Regional 1 Midlands (Syston).
-Bournville (13th) and Devonport Services (14th) were relegated to Regional 1 Midlands and Regional 1 South West respectively.
-After one season Macclesfield (11th) were level transferred to National League 2 North, while both Lymm (3rd) and Chester (9th) were transferred from that league.
+There was no relegation from National League 1 partly due to Champ Rugby increasing the number of teams from 12 to 14 and also the geographical location of the two relegated teams.
+Departing were Bournville (13th) and Devonport Services (14th), relegated to Regional 1 Midlands and Regional 1 South West respectively.
+Joining the league were Barnstaple, champions of Regional 1 South West, and Syston winners of Regional 1 Midlands.
+After one season Macclesfield (11th) were level transferred to National League 2 North, while both Lymm (3rd) and Chester (9th) joined from that league.